kparc/bcc/d/sidenotes.md

 ## malloc

-currently, `bcc` doesn't rely on a foreign `malloc`. instead it gradually `mmap`'s  anonymous chunks formatted into buckets of size sufficient to accommodate new lists, with bucket size rounded up to the next power of two relative to the list size.
-For lists that do not fit in any free memory bucket allocated earlier, an additional `mmap` chunk is requested, of minimal size of 4mb + 8 bytes for the preamble (it would be a viable design to pseudo-allocate all memory addressable by the process in advance, which is very cheap in case of anonymous `mmap`, but is more brittle depending on the mood of the host OS).
+currently, `bcc` doesn't rely on a foreign `malloc`. instead it gradually `mmap`'s anonymous chunks formatted into buckets of size sufficient to accommodate new lists, with bucket size rounded up to the next power of two relative to the list size. for lists that do not fit in any free memory bucket allocated earlier, an additional `mmap` chunk is requested, of minimal size of 4mb + 8 bytes for the preamble (it would be a viable design to pseudo-allocate all memory addressable by the process in advance, which is very cheap in case of anonymous `mmap`, but is more brittle depending on the mood of the host OS).

 for example, a typed list of integers with 80 elements would be of size `80 elements * 4 bytes size of int32 + 8 bytes preamble size`, a total of `328 bytes`, which is not a power of two, and requires a bucket of size that is the closest power of two rounded up, which is a 512-byte bucket.

 the smallest possible block size is 64 bytes. the difference between the actual size of the list and the size of its container is initially wasted.
 In the above example, the overhead is `184 bytes`, which can potentially be used in case of a list join operation, when the list `y`, that is being appended to `x`, fits in the unused space of a block occupied by `x`.
 Join and append operations in relatively small increments are therefore assumed to be a sufficiently common operation.

-in short, `m.c` defines a static array `M` of 31 pointers to the heads of 31 linked lists.
-Every element of a list is called a bucket. the id of a bucket is a base two logarithm of its size with a small offset, i.e. sizes of buckets in successive lists start from 64 bytes, 128, 256, ... up to M[31]. buckets above 31 are OOM, a condition that is currently not handled (watchdog of the OS is likely to kill the process earlier)
+in short, `m.c` defines a global static array `M` of 31 pointers to the heads of 31 linked lists. every element of a list is called a bucket. the id of a bucket is a base two logarithm of its size with a small offset, i.e. sizes of buckets in successive lists start from 64 bytes, 128, 256, ... up to M[31]. buckets above 31 are OOM, a condition that is currently not handled (watchdog of the OS is likely to kill the process earlier)

+for any allocated vector, the `m` byte in its `mturnnnn` preamble identifies the bucket in `M` to which it belongs.

-memory is managed by reference counting using functions `r1/r0`. buckets occupied by lists with no more references are returned to the heap for re-use, no block coalescing, zeroing or `munmap` is performed. **the release of resources is responsibility of a callee**, with a notable exception **when the callee reuses one of the incoming arguments as its pass-through return value, possibly mutating it in-place**.
+memory is managed by reference counting using functions `r1/r0`, which increment and decrement the `r` byte in preable, respectively. buckets occupied by lists with no more references are returned to the heap for re-use. no block coalescing, zeroing or `munmap` is performed.

+by convention, **the release of resources is responsibility of a callee**, with a notable exception **when the callee reuses one of the incoming K objects as its pass-through return value, possibly mutating it in-place**. in other cases, e.g. when a calee receives two K objects `x` and `y` and produces a result `r`, it is expected to attempt to release `x` and `y` by calling `r0()`

 typical idioms seen at the end of a function are `X0(e)/Y0(e)/...` which attempt to release no longer needed `x,y,..` and return some `e`.